ThomasTerziu/misc-projects/README.md

 # misc-projects
-These are miscellaneous projects that I have done throughout my coursework
+These are miscellaneous projects that I have completed throughout my coursework at the University of Mount Union.

+If there are any issues regarding the program posted or any questions, please email me tomterziu@gmail.com